The Israel-Hamas War: The Day After

 ![]() The State Department Vision |

 The State Department was reportedly working with its allies to create a timeline to recognize a Palestinian state similar to that demanded by the Palestinians and repeatedly rejected by Israel: withdrawal of many, if not all, Israeli communities in the West Bank; a Palestinian capital in eastern Jerusalem; the reconstruction of Gaza; and security and governance arrangements for a combined West Bank and Gaza.
-Normalization of relations with Saudi Arabia is meant to be an incentive for Israel to accept the deal.
+The normalization of relations with Saudi Arabia is meant to be an incentive for Israel to accept the deal.

 In response to the reports, Netanyahu said: